ustaxcourt/ef-cms/docs/entities/Case.md

 ### leadCaseId

-If this Case is consolidated, this is the ID of the lead Case.
-It is the lowest Docket Number in the consolidated group.
+If this case is consolidated, this is the ID of the lead case.
+It is the lowest docket number in the consolidated group.

 > `string` | optional